-Funding secured (including match funding): £1,685, 942 as of Q1 FY 2021/22
+Funding secured (including match funding): £1,265,678 as of Q1 FY 2022/23.

 - 53.1.
-Dorset LEP works with The Careers and Enterprise Company (CEC) and local authority partners in delivering a Dorset wide Enterprise Adviser Network (EAN) and Dorset-wide Careers Hub. - 53.2.
-The Enterprise Adviser Network is managed by the Dorset LEP Head of Skills, Enterprise & Industry and governed through the Dorset LEP Skills Advisory Panel & Board - 53.3.
-Terms of reference for the group and its membership are published on the website.
+Dorset LEP works with The Careers and Enterprise Company (CEC) and local authority partners in delivering a Dorset wide Enterprise Adviser Network (EAN) and Dorset-wide Careers Hub.
+The performance of the programme is overseen by a Dorset LEP committee. - 53.2.
+The Enterprise Adviser Network is managed by the Dorset LEP Head of Skills, Enterprise & Industry.